yash85763/Agentic_AI/harness_engineering.md

 - **Paper:** *AgentSwing: Adaptive Parallel Context Management Routing for Long-Horizon Web Agents*. https://arxiv.org/pdf/2603.27490
 - **Paper (terminal-agent scaffolding/context survey):** *Building Effective AI Coding Agents for the Terminal: Scaffolding, Harness, Context Engineering*. https://arxiv.org/pdf/2603.05344

+### 8.4 Active context management is becoming an agent action (research update)
+The next step beyond automatic compaction is to treat working-memory management as an explicit, evaluable part of the loop.
+The agent or its middleware decides whether to preserve, compress, skip, roll back, excerpt, or delete context.
+This changes the question from “When should we summarize?” to “What state should the agent carry forward, at what fidelity, and why?”

+This research cluster adds four important distinctions:

+1. **Retrieved context is not the same as used context.** A coding agent can search the correct file yet ignore the critical information when it edits.
+Context quality therefore needs process-level evaluation, not only final task success.
+2. **Persistent state should be externalized.** Long-horizon agents need a durable workspace or state abstraction, rather than a giant conversation transcript that grows forever.
+3. **Context-management strategies themselves can become skills.** The policy that decides what to keep, summarize, or discard may be learned and improved from trajectory evidence.
+4. **Context operations have failure modes.** Compressing too aggressively loses evidence; keeping everything causes distraction and cost; rollback can revive useful branches but can also reintroduce stale assumptions.

+- **Paper:** *A Benchmark for Context Retrieval in Coding Agents (ContextBench).* Tracks retrieval recall, precision, and efficiency over coding-agent trajectories.
+Use it to learn why “the agent saw the file” does not prove it used the file correctly. https://arxiv.org/abs/2602.05892
+- **Paper:** *Meta Context Engineering via Agentic Skill Evolution.* Co-evolves context-engineering skills with the context files/code those skills manipulate. https://arxiv.org/abs/2601.21557
+- **Paper:** *InfiAgent: An Infinite-Horizon Framework for General-Purpose Autonomous Agents.* Externalizes durable state into a file-centric workspace and rebuilds a bounded reasoning context from a state snapshot plus recent actions. https://arxiv.org/abs/2601.03204
+- **Paper:** *LongSeeker: Elastic Context Orchestration for Long-Horizon Search Agents.* Introduces Context-ReAct operations such as Skip, Compress, Rollback, Snippet, and Delete. https://arxiv.org/abs/2605.05191

 ---

 ## 9. Routing & Model-Selection Middleware